jbouzekri/SculpinDateNavigationBundle/README.md

 SculpinDateNavigationBundle
 ===========================

-Generate date navigation block (with pages) in Sculpin.
+Generate date navigation block (with pages) in Sculpin :
+* It generates pages listing posts for each year and couple year/month
+* And a  block to navigate between this pages

 Installation
 ------------